codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Select a default runtime environment

-If you have multiple runtime environments, you can select the one to use as the default environment.
+If you have multiple runtime environments, select the one to use as the default environment.
+The default runtime environment is used for all pipelines in the account.

+* In the Runtime Environments page, click the context menu of the runtime to set as the default.
+* Select **Set as Default**.
-* Click the context menu to the right of the environment to use as the defaultchange the default (shown with a thin blue border) by clicking on the 3 dot menu on the right of each environment.
+to the right of the environment to use as the defaultchange the default (shown with a thin blue border) by clicking on the 3 dot menu on the right of each environment.
 The Codefresh runner installer comes with a `set-default` option that is automatically set by default in the new runtime environment.

+###  Override default runtime environment for a pipeline
-You can even override the runtime environment for a specific pipeline by specifying in the respective section in the [pipeline settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).
+You can override the default runtime environment for a specific pipeline through its [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

 {% include image.html
   lightbox="true"